d3/d3-scale/README.md

 Note: the [default interpolator](https://github.com/d3/d3-interpolate#interpolate) **may reuse return values**.
 For example, if the domain values are arbitrary objects, then the default interpolator always returns the same object, modifying it in-place.
 If the scale is used to set an attribute or style, you typically don’t have to worry about this recyling of the scale’s return value; however, if you need to store the scale’s return value, specify your own interpolator or make a copy as appropriate.

-<a name="log_clamp" href="#log_clamp">#</a> <i>log</i>.<b>clamp</b>([<i>boolean</i>])
+<a name="log_clamp" href="#log_clamp">#</a> <i>log</i>.<b>clamp</b>([<i>clamp</i>])

-If *boolean* is specified, enables or disables clamping accordingly.
+If *clamp* is specified, enables or disables clamping accordingly.
 By default, clamping is disabled, such that if a value outside the input domain is passed to the scale, the scale may return a value outside the output range through linear extrapolation.
 For example, with the default domain and range of [0,1], an input value of 2 will return an output value of 2.
 If clamping is enabled, the normalized domain parameter *t* is clamped to the range [0,1], such that the return value of the scale is always within the scale’s output range.
-If *boolean* is not specified, returns whether or not the scale currently clamps values to within the output range.
+If *clamp* is not specified, returns whether or not the scale currently clamps values to within the output range.

 <a name="log_nice" href="#log_nice">#</a> <i>log</i>.<b>nice</b>()